 - The fitness center – It is important for students to stay fit.
 Their eating habits may be changing, they may be getting less exercise, and they may be getting less sleep.
 Many colleges now offer state-of-the-are fitness centers with equipment and experts to help students stay in shape.
-Checking out the facilities and services – usually offered free to students – may inspire him to stay in shape.
+Checking out the facilities and services – usually offered free to students – may inspire them to stay in shape.

 - The registrar’s office – The registrar’s office is the campus office that usually handles all issues related to grades and college transcripts.
 They may also deal with dropping or adding classes, incomplete grades, or course registration.
 Your student should know where this office is located and when it is open.

 - The student center – Most schools have a student center which becomes the hub of social life and activities for students.
 This is often where the main dining facilities of the college may be located.
 This is a great place for students to enter into some of the social life of the school, meet friends, sign up for trips and activities, and generally take a break from studying.
 Encourage your student to check out what is offered and to take advantage of the services.

 - The career office – Career Services Offices offer much more than job placement.
 Your student should locate and investigate this office early.
 They may help with choosing a major, locating campus jobs, finding internships, investigating graduate schools, building resumes, interviewing skills, and other important skills.
 They may offer lists of available jobs on and off campus.
 Your student will need these skills long before their senior year.

 - The public safety office – Your student may need to contact the public safety office if they ever have a safety issue or concern.
 This may also be the office that deals with parking issues if your student has a car on campus.
 Knowing where this office is located means that your student will be able to get there quickly if necessary.